Vargodl/DVwords-WeekenStrung/README.md

 I may not be expert here, but I am not ignorant either.
 I have had a long history of interest in submarines--which began way before I enlisted in the US Navy--which I joined to be in the nuclear submarine service.
 This was initially stimulated by my dad's pleasant reminiscences of his navy time and significantly stimulated when I met my cousin's cousin, who was in the nuclear sub service. based in Holy Loch Scotland.
 In my navy career, I spent a week on a nuke 1/4 of a mile under the sea probably going more than 30 knots during my second year summer rotations.

 The modern nuclear navy is a tremendous service.
-The original WWII era submarines were essentially ships that could go underwater for a relatively short period of time under battery power (kind of like hybrids today--primarily powered by diesel engines, including to generate the electricit to charge the many batteries.
+The original WWII era submarines were essentially ships that could go underwater for a relatively short period of time under battery power (kind of like hybrids today--primarily powered by diesel engines, including to generate the electricity to charge the many batteries).
 My dad, who was also in the navy in WWII, mentioned that you could always identify the submariners because they always smelled like deisel fuel.).
 They were even 'ship shaped' (and, of course, shipshape) with V or wedge shaped hulls which are not good designs to minimize the effects of pressure on crushing or implosion.

 Modern subs also have a significant presence in southeastern Connecticut, where I lived when I worked for Pfizer.
 State of the art submarines are still being built across the Thames River at Electric Boat, in Groton and one of our sub bases are just a bit further upriver.
 When I worked at Pfizer, we would regularly see subs going up and down the river going out to or coming in from sea.
 Although I wasnt in New London on 9-11, I have been told that multiple subs scrambled out to sea on that day, in case an attack on the base took place.
 Further, many retired sub captains live around us.
 Had I not left the navy to go to med school, I very well might be one of those retired sub captains today.

-Nuclear propulsion changed a great deal.  these subs are teardrop or bullet shaped which evenly distribute external pressure making them able to go much deeper.
+Nuclear propulsion changed a great deal.
+These subs are teardrop or bullet shaped which evenly distribute external pressure making them able to go much deeper.
 In fact, modern subs are much more stable at depth than on the surface.
 AND, because of the nuclear propulsion, they can stay submerged and under power for significant periods of time.
 This is why there are now two types of subs: fast-attack and boomers (essentially mobile nuclear missile platforms wrapped within a submarine).
-Fast attack subs go on patrol to fight; boomers stealthily go out to remote undetected locations and wait (usually 4-6 months at a tim) as a deterrent response.
+Fast attack subs go on patrol to fight; boomers stealthily go out to remote undetected locations and wait (usually 4-6 months at a time) as a deterrent response.
 This is the real 'silent service.'

 For the submariner, there are two types of ships: submarines and targets.